jennisung/jennisung/README.md

   <h1 style="font-size: 35px;">About Me</h1>
 </div>

 I'm an aspiring software engineer with a background in healthcare and education.
-I received my bachelor's degree in Political Science with a focus on International Relations at Columbia University.
-Currently, I'm learning Java and Android development.
+My academic background includes a bachelor's degree in Political Science, with a focus on International Relations from Columbia University.
+Currently, I am focused on expanding my skills into Java and Android development.
+However, I'm also familiar with HTML, CSS, and JavaScript, and I have experience working with frameworks such as React.js.

+I'm open to collaborating with anyone on projects that make a positive impact.
+Please feel free to reach me, if you'd like to work together!

 <div align="center">